PostgreSQL Scales Further Than Most People Think

 Connection pooling

-PgBouncer sits in front of Postgres and multiplexes connections.
-Our app can open many connections while Postgres only sees a few.
+PgBouncer is a good solution for this.
+It sits in front of Postgres and shares connections.
+The app can open many connections and Postgres will only see a few.

 ; pgbouncer.ini